ASCII: Control characters

 ASCII reserves the first 32 code points (numbers 0–31 decimal) and the last one (number 127 decimal) for control characters.
 These are codes intended to control peripheral devices (such as printers), or to provide meta-information about data streams, such as those stored on magnetic tape.
 Despite their name, these code points do not represent printable characters (i.e. they are not characters at all, but signals).
 For debugging purposes, "placeholder" symbols (such as those given in ISO 2047 and its predecessors) are assigned to them.

 For example, character 0x0A represents the "line feed" function (which causes a printer to advance its paper), and character 8 represents "backspace". refers to control characters that do not include carriage return, line feed or white space as non-whitespace control characters.
 Except for the control characters that prescribe elementary line-oriented formatting, ASCII does not define any mechanism for describing the structure or appearance of text within a document.
 Other schemes, such as markup languages, address page and document layout and formatting.

 The original ASCII standard used only short descriptive phrases for each control character.
-The ambiguity this caused was sometimes intentional, for example where a character would be used slightly differently on a terminal link than on a data stream, and sometimes accidental, for example the standard is unclear about the meaning of "delete".
+The ambiguity this caused was sometimes intentional, such as when a character would be used slightly differently on a terminal link or in a data stream.